 Also, we didn’t talk about current students and how they’ll almost certainly owe more than what I’m modeling here because of tuition increases the school will probably make.
 Add on another 5% per year to the total costs I’m modeling above to get an estimate for the class of 2021.

 One clear takeaway I have is that St George’s University does not do a great job of publishing the total loan burden you might have after you graduate.
 For a for-profit school at a minimum, there should be a prerequisite before obtaining access to the blank check of federal student loans.

 My thoughts?
 I believe the school should do a better job telling applicants what their current students are leaving with in terms of student loan debt.
 Otherwise, I don’t believe St George’s University deserves access to federal student loans.
 This is particularly true when the for-profit nature of the school creates a natural incentive to raise the price of fulfilling your professional calling.

 St Matthew’s University and Ross University Fall into this Category as Well

 From what I’ve seen, Caribbean medical schools and Caribbean vet schools like those at St Matthew’s and Ross University might charge even more.

-The takeaway from a policy perspective is maybe it’d be a better idea to take some of this federal money and force lower cost US based schools to accept more students.
+The takeaway from a policy perspective is maybe it would be a better idea to take some of this federal money and force lower cost US-based schools to accept more students.